sergueik/selenium_java/naginator-plugin/README.md

 ![Updated Usage](https://github.com/sergueik/selenium_java/blob/master/naginator-plugin/screenshots/updated.png)

 One can enable or suppress overriding the Maximum number of successive failed build retries (`maxSchedule`) through the checkbox (`maxScheduleOverrideAllowed`).
-When allowed the value of `maxSchedule` is computed from the  trigger message in the failed build log:
+When allowed the value of `maxSchedule` is computed from the  trigger message in the failed build log and updated in the `NaginatorPublisher`:
 ```java
 int maxScheduleOverride = 0;
 maxScheduleOverride = Integer.parseInt(matcher.group(1));